Icon_Top_Black

 Design System

-With the design system, since IKEA US is already doing a good job, I have got the bits and pieces mainly from the website and other sources like annual reports…etc. Here is also an interesting video about IKEA’s design system, Skapa.
+With the design system, since IKEA US is already doing a good job, I gathered key elements mainly from the website and other sources like annual reports, etc. Here is also an interesting video about IKEA's design system, Skapa.

 To see Part II of this project, which includes Test, What I've Learned and Future Consideration, click HERE.

-Or click HERE to see the summarized case study.
+Or click HERE to view the summarized case study.